Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Method

 To sum up, $ \textbf{s}_{\theta_{s}}(\tilde{Y}_{s}(t),t) $ and $\textbf{s}_{\theta_{h}}(\tilde{Y}_{h}(t),t)$ can accurately learn the data distribution of real images in the projection domain and the high-frequency data distribution of sinogram wavelet.
-This approach not only enhances the model ability to recognize the global structure of the image but also improves its sensitivity to details such as texture.
-With this dual-model strategy, the model is further encouraged to learn and approximate the underlying probability distribution of the data.
+This method not only enhances the model's ability to identify the overall structure of the image but also improves its sensitivity to details such as textures.
+By adopting this dual-model strategy, the model is further encouraged to learn and approximate the underlying probability distribution of the data.